webinista/PouchNotes/README.md

 PouchNotes
 ==========

-Companion repo for my SitePoint.com article on building a note taking application with PouchDB
+Companion repo for my SitePoint.com article on Building a Note Taking Application with PouchDB.